 In May, I was in Chicago where we filed our lawsuit against Boeing in federal court.

+As I told Yahoo Finance.
 “Liability will not truly be in dispute here.
 Boeing is at fault.
 Their equipment failed.
-Their planes crashed twice,” Mark Lindquist, an attorney with the Herrmann Law Group who is representing the families of 26 victims of the Lion Air crash, told Yahoo Finance.
+Their planes crashed twice.”

 I also did an interview with 60 Minutes Australia as part of an excellent feature about the Boeing 737 MAX 8 aircraft.
 The New York Times has run several solid stories about the aircraft, the crashes, and the surrounding circumstances.

-Local papers generally do not have the resources or talent to do true investigative reporting, often resorting to gossip-mongering instead, but Dominic Gates of The Seattle Times has written several well-researched, fact-based articles.
-He covered the filing of our initial lawsuit.
+Local papers generally don’t do true investigative reporting, but Dominic Gates of The Seattle Times has written several well-researched, fact-based articles.

 The story of the Boeing 737 MAX 8 is a cautionary tale about putting profits before people.